transloadit/uppy/website/src/docs/redux.md

 ## Redux Dev Tools

-This is a `ReduxDevTools` plugin that simply syncs with the [redux-devtools](https://github.com/gaearon/redux-devtools) browser or JS extensions, and allows for basic time travel:
+This is a `ReduxDevTools` plugin that syncs with the [redux-devtools](https://github.com/gaearon/redux-devtools) browser or JS extensions, and allows for basic time travel:

 ```js
 import Uppy from '@uppy/core'